Vaccine Info

 December 13, 2022 - The U.S. NIH published an article stating: These findings establish proof of concept and a crucial first step for the strategy of eliciting bnAbs against HIV.
 But this priming vaccine alone cannot induce the production of mature bnAbs.
 Booster vaccines will be needed to elicit bnAb production and protection against HIV.
 The results support further development of such boosters.

 February 3, 2021 - First-in-human clinical trial confirms novel HIV vaccine approach developed by IAVI and Scripps Research.
-The vaccine showed success in stimulating the production of rare immune cells needed to generate antibodies against the fast-mutating virus; the targeted response was detected in 97% of participants who received the vaccine.
-The study sets the stage for additional clinical trials that will seek to refine and extend the approach — with the long-term goal of creating a safe and effective HIV vaccine.
+The vaccine successfully stimulated the production of rare immune cells needed to generate antibodies against the fast-mutating virus; the targeted response was detected in 97% of participants who received the vaccine.
+The study sets the stage for additional clinical trials to refine and extend the approach — with the long-term goal of creating a safe and effective HIV vaccine.

 January 11, 2021 - Moderna Provides Business Update and Announces Three New Development Programs in Infectious Disease Vaccines.
 Today's development programs are mRNA vaccine candidates against seasonal flu, HIV, and the Nipah virus.